-Pick change; previously Jalen Ramsey, DB
+Pick change; previously Shilique Calhoun, DE

 Rd.
 1, Pk.
-12
+13

 The Vikings traded for Mike Wallace, but it remains unclear if they have Teddy Bridgewater's long-term No. 1.
 Minnesota could use a true lead receiver for its young quarterback to grow with.

 Rd.
-1, Pk.
+2, Pk.
 14

 Mike Williams, WR, Clemson

 With Sammy Watkins in the NFL, Williams took over as Clemson's lead receiver in 2014 and caught 57 passes for 1,030 yards and six touchdowns.
 In his freshman season, he had 20 catches for 316 yards and three scores.

 Travin Dural, WR, LSU

+Dural has eight receptions for 42 yards this season, but also had two long touchdowns against Mississippi State called back on penalties.
 Even with inconsistent quarterback play in 2014, Dural was one of the SEC's breakout performers.
 He averaged 21 yards per catch with 37 receptions for 758 yards and seven touchdowns.
 The 6-foot-2, 192-pounder plays big with the quickness to make plays downfield.